Pedro-Hdez/TDA-Assisted-Forecasting/README.md

-# TDABased-Classificator
+# TDABased-Forecasting
-This repository contains the source code as well as documentation of a Topological-Data-Analysis-Based Classificator
+This repository contains the source code as well as documentation of a Topological-Data-Analysis-Based Forecasting Algorithm